microsoft/OmniParser/computer_use_demo/readme.md

    g.
 Continue from here if you already had the conda environment.

    h.
 Ensure you have the weights downloaded in weights folder.
-If not download them with `for folder in icon_caption_blip2 icon_caption_florence icon_detect icon_detect_v1_5; do huggingface-cli download microsoft/OmniParser --local-dir weights/"$folder" --repo-type model --include "$folder/*"; done`
+If not download them with:
+   `for folder in icon_caption_florence icon_detect icon_detect_v1_5; do huggingface-cli download microsoft/OmniParser --local-dir weights/ --repo-type model --include "$folder/*"; done`

    h.
 Navigate to the server directory with `cd OmniParser/computer_use_demo/omniparserserver`